PassKit/passkit-rest-members-quickstart/README.md

 1. Program id
 2. Tier id

-The example body below shows an enrollment payload with the default membershipDetails configured as well for identification.
+The example body below shows an enrollment payload with the default person details configured as well for identification.

 #### API client